 Confusing for those with a background in untyped languages.

 Using TypeScript you will lose a lot of the dynamic JS has to offer and thus development velocity is significantly slower.

 Syntax familiarity with C# and Java may favor an inexact understanding of language and runtime semantics, fostering misuse and subtle bugs.

 TypeScript has less adoption and is thus riskier for the business

 TypeScript is non-standard (against ECMAScript).

 Tooling is required.

-Are electric vehicles better than fuel vehicles?
+Are battery electric vehicles better than hydrogen fuel cell vehicles?